Skip to the main content.

 Accidentally mixing gasoline and diesel fuel - What happens then?

-Here's a couple of scenarios we've come across.
-Someone calls us at the Bell office and starts to describe a situation where they had a diesel tank and they accidentally put some gasoline into it.
+Here are a couple of scenarios we've come across.
+Someone calls us at the Bell office and starts to describe a situation where they had a diesel tank, and they accidentally put some gasoline into it.
 What should they do?

 Big Differences between gasoline and diesel fuel